daramos/simple_csv/README.md

 # Simple CSV Library
 [![Build status](https://api.travis-ci.org/daramos/simple_csv.png)](https://travis-ci.org/daramos/simple_csv)

-This is a CSV (delimiter can be changed) reader with a focus on:
+This is a CSV (delimiter can be changed) parser & writer with a focus on:
   1. Simplicity
   2. Robustness
   3. Performance (to a lesser extent)

+## Parser
-It follows RFC 4180, but allows for non-conformant files to be processed.
+The parser follows RFC 4180, but allows for non-conformant files to be processed.

-In order to accomplish this, it makes the following assumptions:
+In order to achieve this robustness, the parser makes the following assumptions:

   1. Commas on the end of a line results in a empty string for that column.
     * `1,2,3,` is parsed as `["1","2","3",""]`